What is the FRAX tool and what does it mean?

 The good news is, you can easily calculate it yourself.
 I will show you how later in the email.

-FRAX stands for Fracture Risk Assessment Tool, which was developed in the UK in 2008.
-It is used to predict the 10-year probability that you will sustain a fracture.
+FRAX stands for Fracture Risk Assessment Tool.
+It was developed in the UK in 2008.
+It is used to help predict the 10-year probability that you will sustain a major fracture.
 The fracture risk includes the hip area, the spine, the forearm, and the shoulder.

-The FRAX tool is often used to help you and your doctor decide if taking osteoporosis medication would help reduce your RISK of fracture.
-It cannot tell you to take medication; it just helps calculate your risk of sustaining a fracture.
+The FRAX tool is generally used to help you and your doctor decide if taking osteoporosis medication would help reduce your RISK of fracture.
+It cannot tell you to take medication; it just helps calculate your risk of sustaining a fracture so you can make an informed decision about your plan going forward.

 This is one more piece of information for you to consider when evaluating your options.

-In this example, the risk of a major osteoporotic fracture was calculated to be 11.2%, well below the 20% threshold needed to be considered for medication intervention.
+In the above example, the risk of a Major Osteoporotic Fracture was calculated to be 11.2%.
+The Rx threshold is stated to be 20%.
+This report indicates no need to be considered for medication intervention.

-The hip fracture risk was 1.0%, which is significantly lower than the 3% threshold.
-So, although this person has osteopenia, medication is not the first line of defense.
+The hip fracture risk was 1.0%, which is significantly lower than the 3% Rx threshold.
+So, although this person has osteopenia, medication intervention is not likely to be needed.

 I go over this and so much more with my Strong Women, Strong Bones members.
-I start a new group , so get onsevereal times a year, get on the waitlist and stay on top of the details.
+I start a new group several times a year, get on the waitlist below, and be part of a bone-building family of friends.

 Thank you for being here and reading this far.